Martin Sensmeier

-Martin Sensmeier (born June 27, 1985) (Tlingit/Koyukon-Athabascan) is an American actor and model.
-Of Alaska Native and European-American descent, he is known for playing various Native American roles.
+Martin Sensmeier (born June 27, 1985) is a Native American actor and model.
+An Alaska Native, he is Tlingit and Koyukon Athabascan.

+Sensmeier is known for playing various Native American roles.
 He starred in the 2016 remake The Magnificent Seven and had a recurring role as "Wanahton" in the HBO television series Westworld (2018).
 More recently, he has played a physical therapist in the TV series Yellowstone and a Comanche warrior named Sam in the prequel 1883, both directed by Taylor Sheridan.

-He is expected to star in the biopic Bright Path: The Jim Thorpe Story, expected to go into production in mid-2021.
-Sensmeier would be the first indigenous person to play the star athlete, who was Sac and Fox and won two Olympic gold medals in 1912.

 Early life

 Sensmeier was born in 1985 in Anchorage, Alaska, to Raymond and Eva Sensmeier, but was raised in Yakutat.
-His father is German-Tlingit and his mother is Koyukon-Athabascan from Ruby, Alaska, on the Yukon River.
+His father is Tlingit and German-American, while his mother is Koyukon Athabascan from Ruby, Alaska, on the Yukon River.
 Sensmeier identifies with the cultures of his Alaska Native grandmothers, which his parents stressed.
 Martin’s paternal grandfather, Gilbert Michael Sensmeier, was born in Indiana of German descent.
+He is a citizen of the Central Council of the Tlingit & Haida Indian Tribes of Alaska.